CERAMICS

 5 - 13 October 2019

 The Peacock Arts Trail was established with the aim of celebrating the arts in Corsham and the surrounding towns and villages in North-West Wiltshire.
+Come and see New Farm and all it has to offer - including 'Have a Go' workshop.

-November - December 2017
+Nov - Dec 2017

-Peoples Choice Prize Awarded
+WINNER: Peoples Choice Prize Awarded for 'Poised Charger'.

 September 2010